mk-fg/fs-bitrot-scrubber/README.md

 	Though maybe blkio cgroup resource controller and ionice settings should suffice here.
-	Might be worth adding example systemd unit with these settings.

 - Use fcntl leases, inotify or some other non-polling mechanism to reliably detect changes from other pids during file checksumming.